-To support the development of tourism infrastructure, attractions, activities, accommodation and facilities at appropriate locations subject to sensitive design and demonstrated environmental safeguards.
+To support the development of tourism infrastructure, attractions, activities and facilities at appropriate locations subject to sensitive design and demonstrated environmental safeguards.

-To primarily direct tourist facilities into established centres, in particular town and village centres, where they can contribute to the wider economic vitality of urban centres.
+To direct tourist facilities into established centres, in particular town and village centres, where they can contribute to the wider economic vitality of urban centres.

-To support the development of the Dublin Mountains Visitor Centre at Hell Fire and Massy's Wood subject to planning.
+To support the development of the Dublin Mountains Visitor Centre at Hell Fire and Massy's Wood in accordance with permission granted by An Bord Pleanála in June 2020 or any amending permissions.

-To support tourism-related enterprises at appropriate locations along existing and proposed Green Routes, including greenways, which do not impact on environmental sensitivities and subject to sensitive design and development safeguards.
+To support tourism-related enterprises along existing and proposed Green Routes, including greenways, subject to sensitive design and development safeguards.